Atlanta Municipal Court DUI Lawyers

 DDS-1205 form

-Regardless of whether you have received a DDS-1205 form from your Atlanta DUI officer or Georgia State Trooper, it is vitally important for you to understand that you only have 30 days to request a hearing to try to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.
+Regardless of whether you have received a DDS-1205 form from your Atlanta DUI officer or Georgia State Trooper, it is vitally essential for you to understand that you only have 30 days to request a hearing to try to preserve your driving privileges or waive your hearing through the Georgia Department of Driver Services by opting for an ignition interlock device permit.

 Three tracks you can take [beware of choosing without the advice of an experienced Atlanta DUI lawyer]:

-1. Do nothing within 30 days of the date of your Atlanta DUI arrest: In most cases, we do not recommend this path.
-If you do nothing and your officer initiated an administrative license suspension action, then on the 46th day after the date of your arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form, we still recommend that you take some sort of action instead of doing nothing.
-However, there are limited circumstances where our Atlanta DUI lawyers recommend our clients not request an administrative hearing and do nothing while their Atlanta DUI case is pending, but those circumstances are very rare.
+In most cases, we do not recommend this path.
+If you do nothing and your officer initiates an administrative license suspension action, then on the 46th day after your arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
+Even if you did not receive the DDS-1205 form, we still recommend that you take some action instead of doing nothing.
+However, there are limited circumstances where our Atlanta DUI lawyers advise our clients not to request an administrative hearing and do nothing while their Atlanta DUI case is pending, but those circumstances are scarce.

-2. Request an administrative hearing: This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
-This track is where a request for an administrative hearing is submitted to the Georgia Department of Driver Services challenging the officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration, or for refusing the Atlanta DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
-There is a $150 fee that Georgia DDS requires to process a request for an administrative hearing.
-The hearing process is discussed in more detail below.
-Most of the Atlanta DUI Task Force Officers show up at administrative license suspension hearings and generally will not withdraw an administrative suspension action unless a driver agrees to plea guilty to DUI.
-We can advise you on how to handle these hearings..
+This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
+This track is where a request for an administrative hearing in your Atlanta DUI case is submitted to the Georgia Department of Driver Services challenging the officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing the Atlanta DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.
+Georgia DDS requires a $150 fee to process a request for an administrative hearing.
+I’ve talked about the hearing process in more detail below.
+Most of the Atlanta DUI Task Force Officers attend administrative license suspension hearings.
+Generally, they will not withdraw an administrative suspension action unless a driver agrees to plead guilty to DUI.
+We can let you know how to handle these hearings.

-3. Properly waive your right to an administrative hearing in your Atlanta DUI case and have an ignition interlock installed: This track came into effect July 1, 2017.
+This track came into effect July 1, 2017.
 This allows the first DUI arrest in five years for drivers to be able to drive in the state of Georgia and fight their Atlanta DUI criminal charges without losing the privilege to drive.
-It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused Atlanta DUI officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit (a checklist to see if you are eligible for the ignition interlock device permit is attached).
+It comes with a cost, of course.
+It involves waiving your right to an administrative hearing through the Georgia Department of Driver Services.
+You will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused Atlanta DUI officer’s request for a state-administered chemical test.
+If you choose this track, we highly advise installing the ignition interlock first, then going to DDS within 30 days from the date of arrest to obtain the permit (a checklist to see if you are eligible for the ignition interlock device permit is attached).
 There are obvious concerns and pitfalls in choosing this track.
-For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
-The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
+For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
+The ignition interlock device is also expensive, requiring installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 • An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Atlanta DUI arresting officer or Georgia State Patrol Trooper through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);